jep-project/jep/protocol.md

         definition: String              // syntax definition in specified format
     }

-If the backend does not have syntax definitions in the requested format, it will respond with an empty list (`format` set according to requeset, `syntaxes` empty).
+If the backend does not have syntax definitions in the requested format, it will respond with an empty list (`format` set according to request, `syntaxes` empty).
-In this case the frontend may query again in another format and subsequently try to convert, e.g. from the wellknown Textmate format to an internal representation.
+In this case the frontend may query again for another format and subsequently try to convert, e.g. from the wellknown Textmate format to an internal representation.

 The following is the list of currently supported formats: